cloudwatt/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 GlusterFS is a powerful network/cluster filesystem written in user space which uses FUSE to hook itself with VFS layer.
 GlusterFS takes a layered approach to the file system, where features are added/removed as per the requirement.
 Though GlusterFS is a File System, it uses already tried and tested disk file systems like ext3, ext4, xfs, etc. to store the data.
-It can easily scale up to petabytes of storage which is available to user under a single mount point.
+It can easily scale up to petabytes of storage which are available to user under a single mount point.

 In this episode, we will create two glusterfs replicate between them, but they are not in the same zone.